the art of playing

-We are all as individual as our instruments.
-Yet time and again we end up sitting on standard mass produced inappropriate seating, perched at the front swinging forward or slumped at the back.
-Not only does this seating often look unattractive alongside our instrument it does not promote the best posture for playing.
-So often this leads to fatigue and can affect technique.
-Our approach is to change this.
+Time and again we end up sitting on mass produced inappropriate seating, perched at the front, swinging forward or slumped at the back.
+This seating often looks unattractive alongside our instrument and it often fails to suit the natural posture we want for playing.

 Over the past 50 years much research has been done to find the optimum seated position for many activities within the work environments.
-In a recent research paper “The Seated Musician; Furniture Design and its Effect on Performance and Health”, author David Brothers from the College of Architecture and Design at the New Jersey Institute of Technology specifically examines the ergonomics for musicians in research that supports the design that Design In Harmony have developed.
+In a recent research paper “The Seated Musician; Furniture Design and its Effect on Performance and Health”, author David Brothers from the College of Architecture and Design at the New Jersey Institute of Technology specifically examines the ergonomics for musicians in research that supports the Harmony seat design that we have developed.